mataeian/Metagenomics-Analysis/Assembly.md

 perl -pi -le 's/>/>yourShortSampleID_/g' contigs.500.fasta

-old Notes
-Step 3: Read merging (optional)
-Read-merging can improve the assembly and speed up the assembly process for some assemblers, such as SPAdes but not for megahit.
-We can use bbmerge.sh to merge the paired end reads:
-· Path on the server: /export/data/programs/bbmap
-· Example command: bbmerge.sh in=test.qc.1.fastq in2=test.qc.2.fastq out=test.qc.merged.fastq outu2=blue.qc.unmerged.2.fastq outu=test.qc.unmerged.1.fastq
 Step 4: Assembling reads
 A variety of assembly programs are publicly available, including IDBA, SOAPDenovo2, megahit, and metaspades.
 Those assemblers are also available on our server:
 · Idba: